venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/executereader-executescalar-or-executenonquery-in-sql-server-using-biztalk.md

 </ExecuteReader>
 ```

- See [Message Schemas for the ExecuteNonQuery, ExecuteReader, and ExecuteScalar Operations](../../adapters-and-accelerators/adapter-sql/executenonquery-executereader-and-executescalar-message-schemas-in-sql.md) for more information about the request message schema for invoking an **ExecuteReader** operation using the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)].
+ See [Message Schemas for the ExecuteNonQuery, ExecuteReader, and ExecuteScalar Operations](../../adapters-and-accelerators/adapter-sql/executenonquery-executereader-and-executescalar-message-schemas-in-sql.md) for more information about the request message schema for invoking an <strong>ExecuteReader</strong> operation using the [!INCLUDE [adaptersqlshort](../../includes/adaptersqlshort-md.md)].

 > [!NOTE]
 >  Within the `<Query>` tag, you can specify multiple SQL statements separated by a semi-colon.